Blood knot, water knot, perfection loop, nail knot, turle knot, albright knot, borger knot and more fishing knots

 top of page

-Copyright 2007 Alastair Gowans FFF Master and THCI, APGAI.
+Copyright 2007 Alastair Gowans AAPGAI and FFF Master and THCI, APGAI.
 All rights reserved.